christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-This structure allows us to capture meaning because of relationships and quantifiers, which are essential for capturing the nuanced meanings and mental states involved in ToM.
-It captures the internal structure of propositions, such as the belief that `John` expects the `cat` to be somewhere specific.
+is useful for capturing meaning because it allows us to formalize relationships and quantifiers, which are essential for understanding nuanced meanings and mental states in Theory of Mind (ToM).
+FOL lets us break down the internal structure of propositions—like representing that `John` believes the `cat` should be in a specific place.

-So its possible that at some level, ToM prediction in DOLMs aligns with first-order logic due to a models ability to represent complex relationships between entities and their properties, which are crucial for understanding and predicting human mental states and behaviors.
+It’s possible that, at some level, ToM prediction in DOLMs aligns with FOL.
+This could be because models are able to represent complex relationships between entities and their properties, which is key for predicting human mental states and behaviors.
+Essentially, while DOLMs aren’t explicitly FOL machines, they might still capture the logic-like structure necessary for understanding how entities relate to each other in ToM tasks.

 <br>

 ### Semantics

-Semantics refers to the study and representation of meaning in language.
-Semantics deals with how words, phrases, and sentences convey meaning, and how this meaning is interpreted by humans.
-It focuses on the inherent meaning of words and sentences.
-Semantics encompasses a lot ranging from compositional semantics, semantic similarity and even word embeddings, distributional semantics and distributed semantics.
+Semantics is all about representing meaning in language.
+It focuses on how words, phrases, and sentences convey meaning, and how humans interpret that meaning.
+It’s not just about the surface-level meaning of words, but also how those meanings combine and interact in context.
+Semantics covers a lot of ground, including things like compositional semantics, semantic similarity, word embeddings, distributional semantics, and distributed semantics.

-For example, to understand the semantics of the following passage linguistically, we need to identify the entities, actions, relationships, and implied meanings.
-To do all of this we need to identify all entities and actions in the sentence.
+For example, to linguistically understand the semantics of the following passage, we need to identify the entities, actions, relationships, and any implied meanings.
+To do this, we need to break down the sentence into all its entities and actions and map out how they interact.
+This is crucial for making sense of what's happening, especially when dealing with more abstract reasoning like ToM.

   - **Entities:** John, Mark, cat, basket, box, room
   - **Actions:** takes, puts, leaves, goes, comes back, enters, looks, doesn't know, thinks